Headaches in children factsheet

 Treatment

-If your child is having occasional headaches, you can try managing it at home by:
+If your child has occasional headaches, they can be managed at home by:

 • making sure they are resting